ibm-cloud-docs/pattern-migration-options-vmware-workloads/white-paper.md

 ![Generating Return on Investment](images/ibmcloudvcfroi.svg){: caption="Figure 1.
 Generating Return on Investment with IBM Cloud VMware Solutions" caption-side="bottom"}

+IBM Cloud is the first VMware partner to offer an automated and full featured VMware Cloud Foundation as a service uniquely providing complete entitlement and control.
+Enterprises can take advantage of thousands of customizable options, built-in security and controls, bring familiar best-of-breed tools from VMWare ecosystem and get up to 201% return on investment over three years with IBM Cloud.
+Return on investment is based on Forrester Total Impact study (https://www.ibm.com/downloads/cas/6M1QN5VO) commissioned by IBM.

 ## Architecture overview
 {: #architecture}